-Appeals will usually be responded to within 20 working days in line with the Housing Ombudsman Code.
-If this is not possible, then we will agree a response date with the person who submitted the appeal, which should not exceed a further 10 days, if longer than this is required then this needs to be in agreement with all parties.
-If an agreement cannot be reached then the Housing Ombudsman's contact details should be shared for the complainant to receive their support.
+In line with the Ombudsman Code, appeals will be acknowledged within 5 working days of receipt and a final response given within 20 working days of the complaint being acknowledged.
+If this is not possible, then we will agree a response date with the person who submitted the appeal, which should not exceed a further 10 days, if longer than this is required then this needs to be agreed with all parties.
+If an agreement cannot be reached, then the Housing Ombudsman's contact details should be shared for the complainant to receive their support.